mvelazc0/PurpleSharp/README.md

 PurpleSharp was first presented at [Derbycon IX](https://www.youtube.com/watch?v=7TVp4g4hkpg) on September 2019.

 An updated version was released on August 6th 2020 as part of [BlackHat Arsenal 2020](https://www.youtube.com/watch?v=yaeNwdElYaQ).
+The latest version was released on August 2021 as part of [BlackHat Arsenal 2021](https://www.youtube.com/watch?v=jvpVgJQPoXw)

 Visit the [Demos](https://www.purplesharp.com/en/latest/demos/demos.html) section to see PurpleSharp in action.